 Enrollment data reflects enrollment reported at the end of the school year and only includes students attending the school.
-Students that attend programs at other schools or outside of the district are not included in enrollment counts and percentages.
+Students that attend programs outside of the district are not included in enrollment counts and percentages.

 Enrollment Trends by Grade

 This table shows the number of students enrolled by grade for the past three school years.
 Any students enrolled outside of the grades offered will be included in the total enrollment.